Known Islands for 1st, 2nd, or 3rd Time Visitors to

-third time visitors because I assume by the time you have visited Greece four or more times you know where you want to go and you won't need me who wants to visit a Greek island that will give him a feeling of traditional Greece, and even though they may feel that the popular islands should be seen, they are willing to take the chance that they will come to Greece again and see them then, maybe in the off-season when they are not so crowded.
+third time visitors because I assume by the time you have visited Greece four or more times you know where you want to go and you won't need me who wants to visit a Greek island that will give him a feeling of traditional Greece, and even though they may feel that the popular islands should be seen, they are willing to take the chance that they will come to Greece again and see them another time, maybe in the off-season when they are not so crowded.
+This page is also for those people who visited the popular islands in the distant past and have not been back since and want to go somewhere that will remind them of how the islands were in the good old days before mass tourism.
 For these people an island like Sifnos is a good choice and one of my two or three favorite islands (along with Kea and Lesvos).
 Sifnos can be